klum-dsl/klum-ast/wiki/Migration.md

 # 2.0

 ## module names
-For 2.0, the single klum-ast dependeny is replaced by two KlumAST is split into three distinct jars:
+For 2.0, the single klum-ast dependenyc is replaced by two KlumAST is split into three distinct jars:

 ### klum-ast-annotations

-Does not usually need to be adressed directly except in very special cases, since it is a dependency of both of the other jars.
+Does not usually need to be addressed directly except in very special cases, since it is a dependency of both of the other jars.

 ### klum-ast